tikhop/TPInAppReceipt/README.md

 Installation
 ------------

-> - [Use TPInAppReceipt in Objective-C project](https://github.com/tikhop/TPInAppReceipt/Documentation/UseInObjCProject.md) - If you want to use TPInAppReceipt in Objective-C project please follow this guide.
+> Note: [TPInAppReceipt in Objective-C project](https://github.com/tikhop/TPInAppReceipt/Documentation/UseInObjCProject.md) - If you want to use TPInAppReceipt in Objective-C project please follow this guide.

 ### CocoaPods